-The allocation of jurisdiction serves to ensure the guarantee of the lawful judge (Art.
-101 sec.
-1 sentence 2 of the Basic Law).
+The allocation of jurisdiction serves to ensure the guarantee of one's lawful judge (Art.
+101 (1) second sentence of the Basic Law).
 On the one hand, proceedings must be distributed between the Court’s two Senates.
 On the other hand, within a Senate, they must be assigned to a Justice as reporting Justice; apart from that, the number and composition of the Chambers must be regulated.

-Unlike for regular courts, the law basically provides for the competences of the Federal Constitutional Court’s two Senates (cf. § 14 sec.
-1 to 3 of the Federal Constitutional Court Act).
+Unlike for regular courts, the law basically provides for the competences of the Federal Constitutional Court’s two Senates (cf. § 14 (1 to 3) of the Federal Constitutional Court Act).
 This has to do with the fact that the Court is a twin court, and with the fact that the members of the Court are directly elected to one of the two Senates.
-According to the legislature’s fundamental concept, the First Senate primarily dedicates itself to fundamental-rights issues, whereas the Second Senate is mainly conceived as a court for state matters.
-If it is unclear which Senate is competent for a particular case, the matter shall be decided by a committee consisting of the President, the Vice-President and four other members of the Court (so-called Committee of Six, cf. § 14 sec.
-5 of the Federal Constitutional Court Act).
+According to the legislature’s fundamental concept, the First Senate primarily dedicates itself to fundamental-rights issues, whereas the Second Senate is mainly conceived as a "court for state matters".
+If it is unclear which Senate is competent for specific proceedings, a committee consisting of the President, the Vice-President and four Justices shall decide (so-called Committee of Six, cf. § 14 (5) of the Federal Constitutional Court Act).

-Pursuant to § 14 sec.
-4 of the Federal Constitutional Court Act, the Plenary of the Federal Constitutional Court may, however, regulate the Senates’ competences in a different manner if this becomes imperative due to a not merely temporary work overload in one of the Senates.
+Pursuant to § 14 (4) of the Federal Constitutional Court Act, the Plenary of the Federal Constitutional Court may, however, set down rules on the allocation of the competences of the Senates if this becomes imperative due to a work overload of one of the Senates which is not merely of a temporary nature.
 The Plenary of the Federal Constitutional Court regularly uses this possibility: especially because of its statutory competence for constitutional complaints, the First Senate’s caseload would otherwise be considerably heavier than that of the Second Senate.

 Present Allocation of Competences Between the Senates